 A. Uniformity

-The contents of each package (or lot for produce presented in bulk) must be uniform and contain only dried bananas of the same origin, quality and size (if sized) and variety or commercial type (if indicated)
+The contents of each package must be uniform and contain only dried bananas of the same origin, quality and style and [variety or commercial type] (if indicated)

-For “Extra” Class and Class I, the dried bananas must be of the same variety and/or commercial type
+For “Extra” Class and Class I, the dried bananas must be of the same [variety and/or commercial type]

 The visible part of the contents of the package must be representative of its entire contents.